opencybersecurityalliance/stix-shifter/adapter-guide/custom_mappings.md

 ```

-5. You can change, update or use the custom mappings fields and save the file.
+5. You can change, update or use the existing custom mappings fields and save the file.

-6. stix-shifter command should automatically picks up you custom mappings in your next command execution.
+6. The stix-shifter CLI commands should automatically pick up your custom mappings in the next command execution.